Demand for new cars dwarfs inventory at local dealerships

 At RC Bliss in Faribault, the inventory of new vehicles on display has shrunk to just two cars on the lot: a Ford Bronco and a Ford F-150.
 Harry Brown's Family Automotive inventory is approximately 50% of their regular stock, though many customers are purchasing cars before they even make it to display.

-“We are receiving new vehicles on a consistent basis, however, the display on our lot doesn’t necessarily reflect that,” said Brown.
-“The reason is that more customers than ever are purchasing vehicles from our list of incoming vehicles, and they never go on display.”
+"We are receiving new vehicles on a consistent basis, however, the display on our lot doesn’t necessarily reflect that," said Vice President Steve Brown.
+"The reason is that more customers than ever are purchasing vehicles from our list of incoming vehicles, and they never go on display."

 The shortage has also left the lot at the Le Sueur branch of Wolf Motors empty of new vehicles.
 The business is still providing oil changes and servicing tires, brakes and batteries, but vehicle sales were consolidated at the Jordan location, due to limited inventory.